-The Dolphin Club has a unique fleet of historic rowing boats, and these are the boats you will row in training.
+The Dolphin Club has a unique fleet of historic rowing boats.
 They are all hand-made and lovingly maintained at our club-house.
 It’s a special privilege that is hard to find anywhere else in the world.

 The design of many of our boats is the Dolphin Club Single – this design is a variant of the traditional Whitehall which was once a common sight along historic waterfronts.
 They’re good for moving people, cargo, and pleasure boating.
 The design was, and still is, treasured for its seaworthiness, carrying capacity and good looks.

 The club has 12 DC singles, built mostly of Port Orford cedar and oak, that will be available for you to row once you’ve completed the orientation: Cecco, Bruno, Baggiani, Foster, Landucci, Wanderer, Kupuna, Semper Fi, and Commodore are mostly the same design.

 Good Luck is a slightly different design, but considered to be part of our Whitehall fleet It has lower gunwales than the others.

 Austin and Ring are also of a similar nature and more forgiving of bumps and scrapes.
 Ring is a flat bottom dory, and while stable can be more difficult to handle in strong winds.

 - Check currents and winds and plan your row before doing anything else.